hevayo/ballerina-openai-client/openai.text/Module.md

-This is a generated connector for [OpenAI Completions API](https://beta.openai.com/docs/api-reference/completions) OpenAPI Specification.
+This is a generated connector for the [OpenAI Completions API](https://beta.openai.com/docs/api-reference/completions) OpenAPI Specification.
 OpenAI is an American artificial intelligence research laboratory consisting of a non-profit corporation and a for-profit subsidiary.
 OpenAI conducts AI research with the declared intention of promoting and developing friendly AI.
 The OpenAI Completions API provides a way to access new Text AI models developed by OpenAI for a variety of tasks.

 ## Prerequisites